ongr-io/SettingsBundle/Resources/doc/index.rst

 ..

 .. warning::

-    IMPORTANT: ``prefix: /settings_prefix`` should be configured accordingly to your project needs.
+    ``prefix: /settings_prefix`` should be configured accordingly to your project needs.
     All SettingsBundle's functionality will reside under this prefix. e.g.: your login link to settings UI would be /settings_prefix/login.